 Public Pooping Problem 5: Other People Might Know What You're Doing

 There's a term for this poop-related toilet anxiety: Parcopresis, aka "shy bowel."
-That last moniker kind of makes it sound cute, but it can be really distressing if you suffer from it because it can, in severe cases, make you scared to leave your home out of fear of having to use the restroom.
+That last moniker kind of makes it sound cute, but it can be really distressing because it can, in severe cases, make you scared to leave your home out of fear of having to use the restroom.

 Toilet anxiety has been found to be associated with social anxiety, per May 2016 research in Cognitive Behavior Therapy.

 Social anxiety disorder is an intense fear of being judged or seen in a negative light in social situations, according to the Anxiety and Depression Association of America.
 Related to having a BM in public, people may feel shame and embarrassment as well as be overly worried about sounds and smells related to pooping, researchers say.

 This fear may be worse if you have an underlying GI condition like inflammatory bowel disease (IBD).
 Seeking treatment for GI conditions, as well as taking care of your mental health by talking to a psychologist or therapist can help you work through and develop useful tools (including exposure therapy) to control your anxiety.

 - The University of Arizona: “Why your cellphone has more germs than a toilet”